99% of UWTSD’s Historical and Philosophical Studies students agreed that staff are good at explaining things – National Student Survey 2018.

 - Conservation of buildings

-- Study visits to national parks, local heritage centres, museums, the National Library of Wales, galleries, Castles and Cathedrals
+5. There are various opportunities for field trips.
+In addition, study visits to national parks, local heritage centres, museums, the National Library of Wales, galleries, Castles and Cathedrals.

 Learning and Teaching methods

 Teaching methods are designed to provide interest, variety and academic curiosity.
 Seminars, workshops and small group work are our principal means of teaching, though supported by lectures, field trips, revision and study groups.
 We are also offer one-to-one tutorials in which you can discuss aspects of your on written work such as help with the structuring of essays, or writing technique or feedback advice on a specific assignment.

 Grades are important; however, our offers are not solely based on academic results.
 We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we normally arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your qualifications.

 The Careers Service subscribes to a range of careers databases and networks to ensure that you benefit from having access to the latest information.
 The Careers team is able to assist you to identify and plan your career by matching your interests and course of study to relevant jobs.
 The service also includes assistance with writing applications and CVs, interview techniques, Professional Development Planning (PDP), as well as general careers counselling for individuals and groups.

 More specifically the course offers employment opportunities in the following areas:

 - Heritage sector